The USC Core/General Education

 In their writing classes, students learn to think critically, to build sound arguments and to express their ideas with clarity.
 The writing requirement comprises two courses; most students meet this requirement with:

 WRIT 340 Advanced Writing

-Certain groups of students may meet this requirement with other coursework.
-For more information on the writing requirement, see the Writing Program.
+Certain groups of students may meet this requirement with other course work.
+For more information on the writing requirement, see this section.

-The diversity requirement can be met by passing any one course from the following list of courses carrying the designation "m" for multiculturalism.
+The diversity requirement can be met by passing any one course from the list of courses carrying the designation “m” for multiculturalism.
 In addition to fulfilling the diversity requirement, some of the courses on the list also meet general education requirements; others also meet major requirements; still others meet only the diversity requirement but count for elective unit credit.
-Courses that meet the diversity requirement are listed here
+Courses that meet the diversity requirement are listed in this section